 For the Euro area since 2009, we observe this relationship between wage growth and unemployment.
 Moreover, we find that the latest data point is at the low-end of the spectrum for unemployment.
 This can induce positive pressure on wages in the coming quarters.

-Looking at the more frequently published monthly data, we see that currently in the Euro area the unemployment rate is at a historically low level while the CPI rate of inflation is at a record-high.
+Looking at the more frequently published monthly data, we see that currently in the Euro area the unemployment rate is at a historically low level while the CPI rate of inflation is much high than in previous years.

 For Switzerland, we can use monthly data since January 1975 to obtain a Phillips curve.
-The latest data from August 2022 show a 2.0% rate of unemployment and 3.5% inflation.
-Both values are exceptional: it is the lowest rate of unemployment in twenty years and the highest rate of inflation since 1993.
+Data from early 2023 show a rate of unemployment of about 2 percent and a rate of inflation in excess of 3 percent.
+Both values are exceptional: it is among the lowest rates of unemployment in twenty years and the highest rates of inflation since 1993.

 How the Euro and Swiss Franc trade against the Dollar